 Protein provides amino acids to the body, which act as building blocks, helping to repair and rebuild body tissue such as muscle.
 While there are around 20 amino acids, nine of these are considered indispensable (or essential) – meaning that we must get them from our diet.
 Among them is the amino acid called leucine, which plays a big role in determining muscle mass, as it plays a particularly important role in stimulating the production of muscle and preventing muscle from breaking down.
 Foods that contain all nine indispensable amino acids are considered high quality and include all animal based products, such as meat, eggs and dairy, as well as soy.
 Dairy also happens to be a particularly good source of leucine.

 While it might not always be practical to pop a steak on the grill immediately after a workout, with a bit of preparation and know-how, it’s easy to get enough high quality protein throughout the day.
-You could hard-boil a few eggs the night before a morning workout, but you may find it much easier to simply add protein-rich toppings like cheese to buttered toast.
-You can discover some more easy ways to incorporate protein into your day.
+You could prepare some bircher muesli soaked in milk, or hard-boil a few eggs the night before a morning workout, but you may find it much easier to simply add protein-rich toppings (such as peanut butter or cheese) to wholegrain toast.